firasyazid/React_native_test/README.md

 ## Prerequisites
 Before you begin, ensure you have the following installed:

-Node.js
+Node.js ,
-npm or Yarn
+npm or Yarn,
-Expo CLI
+Expo CLI,
 Expo Go app on your mobile device

 ##  Installation Instructions